joonassandell/rebirth-wordpress-project/README.md

 $ make start
 ```

+If you don't need ACF or WPML remove them from `web/composer.json` before taking action.

 Crab a cup of :coffee: as the installation process may take a while.
 If you are not able to run these please refer to the [Makefile](Makefile) and run the commands manually.

 **5. Navigate to [127.0.0.1:8000/wp/wp-admin](http://127.0.0.1:8000/wp/wp-admin)**